Back to E-commerce Dictionary

 Tips for Data distribution

-• Establish a PIM system as your single source of truth for all product data before distributing it to any channel.
+• Use a PIM system like WISEPIM to store all product data in one place before you send it to any sales channel.

 Trends Surrounding Data distribution